-10 The term "certified for compliance" means that a technical analysis and/or testing has been conducted to demonstrate the factors listed in Condition 3(a)(i) through (iii) will not impact the integrity of tensile strain capacity (TSC) and compressive strain capacity (CSC).
+&lt;sup>10 The term "certified for compliance" means that a technical analysis and/or testing has been conducted to demonstrate the factors listed in Condition 3(a)(i) through (iii) will not impact the integrity of tensile strain capacity (TSC) and compressive strain capacity (CSC).

-11 In situations where PHMSA determines that referenced conditions or a portion of the referenced conditions do not require an independent third-party engineering expert/firm review, and with a written substantiated request by DGLLC, PHMSA may issue a response of "no objection" to not require an independent third-party engineering expert/firm review.
+&lt;sup>11 Upon a written request by AGDC, where PHMSA determines sections of the SBD Plan do not need to be reviewed by an independent third-party engineering expert/firm, the PHMSA Western Region Director or Project Designee may issue a response stating PHMSA has "no objection" to waiving review of these elements by an independent third-party expert/firm.